RF77/comfobox-mqtt/README.md

 ## MQTT Topics

-[Here](https://rawgit.com/RF77/comfobox-mqtt/master/docs/topics.txt) is a list of all MQTT topics.
+[Here](https://rawgit.com/RF77/comfobox-mqtt/master/docs/topics.md) is a list of all MQTT topics with a description.

 ### Write values
 Use ../Set topics to write a value to your ComfoBox.
 In the topics.txt you can see the writable topics